 Rather than ushering us to the center, TNW instead pushes us to go further to the left or right if we have an argument that can support it.
 We’re an opinionated source of information, a publication willing to push the boundaries of bias in order to further encourage readers who think just like we do — or completely the opposite — to get involved and start a conversation.

-There are no strings attached to our opinions, no board room asking us to tone it down, and no parent company that really wishes we’d just shut the fuck up and sell more ads.
+There are no strings attached to our opinions, no board room asking us to tone it down, and no parent company that really wishes we’d just shut up and sell more ads.
 We also lack the warm and fuzzy attitude that our naysayers (and the trolls) are always right when they spout off at the mouth in the comment section or on social media.
 We’re decidedly human, unique and opinionated — any departure from that would be a dishonest representation of our brand.

 We get it.